ashishpatil-07/ULTRON/README.md

 ## Setup and Installation

-### Prerequisites
+**Prerequisites**
 - Python 3.7+ (for FastAPI backend)
 - Google Generative AI API key
 - LinkedIn API access token

-### Backend Setup
+- Node.js

+**PROJECT DIRECTORIES**

+    multi-purpose-chatbot/
+    │
+    ├── BACKEND/
+    │   ├── main.py
+    │   ├── linkedin.py
+    │   ├── web_scraper.py
+    │   ├── .env
+    │   ├── requirements.txt
+    │   └── ...
+    |
+    ├── FRONTEND/
+    │   ├── public/
+    │   ├── src/
+    │   │   ├── App.js
+    │   │   ├── App.css
+    │   │   ├── chatbot-logo.png
+    │   │   └── ...
+    │   ├── .gitignore
+    │   ├── package-lock.json
+    │   └── package.json
+    │
+    └── README.md

+**Backend Setup**

 1. Navigate to the backend directory: cd backend

-2. Create a virtual environment and activate it: python -m venv venv source venv/bin/activate  # On Windows, use `venv\Scripts\activate`
+2. Create a file as requirements.txt and add the following things:

+       fastapi
+       requests
+       python-dotenv
+       bs4
+       pydantic
+       uvicorn
+       aiofiles
+       google.generativeai

-3. Install required Python packages: pip install fastapi uvicorn python-dotenv google-generativeai
+3. Install required Python packages:

+       pip install -r requirements.txt

-5. Create a `.env` file in the backend directory with your API keys:
+4. Create a `.env` file in the backend directory with your API keys:

+       GEMINI_API_KEY=your_gemini_api_key_here  # Gemini API key
+       LINKEDIN_ACCESS_TOKEN=your_linkedin_access_token_here # LinkedIn API access token
+       LINKEDIN_PROFILE_ID_URN=your_linkedin_profile_id_urn_here  # LinkedIn Profile ID URN

-6. Start the FastAPI server:
+5. Start the FastAPI server:

         uvicorn main:app --reload

 The backend API will be available at `http://localhost:8000`.

+**Frontend Setup**
+1. Open Terminal and navigate to multipurpose chatbot folder and write this: npx create-react-app FRONTEND
+   => this will create the frontend folder in the Chatbot folder and install necessary libraries
+2. Navigate to the frontend folder:

+         cd ../FRONTEND
+3. Execute this command :

+         npm start

+   this runs the app in the development mode.
+Opens http://localhost:3000

+**To integrate the FRONTEND with BACKEND do following steps:**
+ Enable CORS (Cross-Origin Resource Sharing) in FastAPI:  in main.py make sure to implement this (already implemented in the code and uploaded visit main.py in BACKEND folder)

+         from fastapi.middleware.cors import CORSMiddleware
+         app.add_middleware(
+              CORSMiddleware,
+              allow_origins=["http://localhost:3000"],  # Frontend URL
+              allow_credentials=True,
+              allow_methods=["*"],
+              allow_headers=["*"],
+          )

+**Running the Application :**
+ 1. Make sure the backend server is running at http://127.0.0.1:8000.
+ 2. Start the frontend server at http://localhost:3000.
+ 3. Open a web browser and go to http://localhost:3000 to use the Multi-Purpose ChatBot.

+**Usage :**
+ 1. Visit the frontend URL http://localhost:3000 in your browser.
+ 2. Start a conversation with the ChatBot.
+ 3. Use the commands provided (e.g., web scraping, LinkedIn profile fetching).